meteofrance/meteonet/docs/help.md

 # Want to help us ?

-We want to build the best dataset possible, a dataset that corresponds to your needs !
+We want to build the best possible dataset!
 If you feel that the dataset is missing something, please publish an issue on our [GitHub repository](somelink).
 If you want to improve our notebooks or our documentation, please feel free to make a pull request.

 ## Editing the documentation